fabianlischka/InfoSec101/p1-InfoSec101.md

     - when it's stolen
     - when it's in the hand of government/border control
 - without Disk Encryption, can just take out the harddrive from your laptop (or start it up in "Target Mode") and copy everything from it
-- when turned on initially, will run a few hours in the background to encrypt everything
+- when turned on initially, will restart and run a few hours in the background to encrypt everything

 ### Suggested Tools: Disk Encryption